 To fundraise for The Alzheimer’s Association: CLICK HERE

 In early 2015, a small group of parents who didn’t know each other particularly well, decided to meet over a cold beer at a local brewery in Louisville, KY.
 The one thing we had in common… kids battling cystic fibrosis.
 That night the Klausings (Luke 8 years old at the time), the Foushees (Alex 2 years old at the time) and the Sweeneys (Samuel 8 months old at the time) decided to work tirelessly to rally their city to join the fight to save their kids and beat CF once and for all.
 Cure CF, Inc. is 100% volunteer based: no employees, no salaries, no overhead; therefore, 100 % of all money raised goes to Cystic Fibrosis Foundation.

-To Fundraise for Girls On The Run: CLICK HERE
+To Fundraise for Home of the Innocents: CLICK HERE

 To fundraise for Hope Scarves: CLICK HERE